News and Commentary

 6. Have a plan.
 A well-crafted and integrated estate, retirement and investment plan can add significantly towards achieving your goals.
 By example, a thoughtful estate plan can help increase the net result to your heirs, allowing you to spend more on yourselves during retirement.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-You should discuss any legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
+You should discuss any tax or legal matters with the appropriate professional.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.

 [1] Bergen, William P. 1994 “Determining withdrawal rates using historical data”, Journal of Financial Planning